smolderdev/rose-pine-piskel/README.md

 1. Open Piskel
 2. Create a new palette
 3. Select `Import from file` at the top
-4. Import a palette from below
+4. Import a rose pine palette file
-5. Create to your heart's desire.
+5. Create to your heart's desire

 ## Gallery